nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 In-memory DCB recorder
 ----------------------

-The :class:`~eventsourcing.dcb.popo.InMemoryDCBRecorder` class implements the DCB event store interface using only Python objects.
+The :class:`~eventsourcing.dcb.popo.InMemoryDCBRecorder` class implements the :class:`~eventsourcing.dcb.api.DCBRecorder`
+interface using only Python objects.
 You can see the query logic for selecting events implemented with nested generator expressions, and the append condition logic that is implemented in the append method.
 DCB events are stored in memory, and "deep copied" when appending and when reading to avoid any corruption of sequenced events.